chrishunt/github-auth/README.md

 `gh-auth` allows you to easily add and remove any Github user's public ssh keys from your [`authorized_keys`](http://en.wikipedia.org/wiki/Ssh-agent) file.

-Let's say you'd like to pair with me, just run:
+Let's say you'd like to pair with me.
+Awesome!
+To allow me to ssh into your machine, just run:

 ```bash
 $ gh-auth add chrishunt
 Adding 2 key(s) to '/Users/chris/.ssh/authorized_keys'
 ```

-Now I can ssh into your machine!
-That was easy.
+That was easy!
 When we're done working, you can revoke my access with:

 ```bash
 $ gh-auth remove chrishunt